docknetwork/crypto-wasm-ts/src/anonymous-credentials/README.md

 A credential contains one or more attributes signed by the issuer; attributes and the signature together make up the credential.
 Anonymous credentials allow to hide any number of attributes and the signature (always) while proving the knowledge of the signature by the issuer.
-A credential always contains a schema as one of the attribute (inline, not a reference) and the schema attribute is always revealed to the verifier.
+A credential always contains a schema as one of the attribute (inline, not a reference) and the **schema attribute is always revealed** to the verifier.
+Some other attributes (which can be considered metadata) are always revealed like signature type and credential status type.

 A [CredentialBuilder](./credential-builder.ts) is used to build a credential by setting various attributes and then signed using the issuer's secret key resulting in a [Credential](./credential.ts) which can then be verified using the public key of the issuer.
 A credential might have a `status` field indicating whether the credential can be revoked or not.
-Currently only 1 mechanism is supported and that is accumulator but the s`tatus` property is oblivious to that.
+Currently only 1 mechanism is supported and that is accumulator but the `status` property is oblivious to that.
+However there are 2 kinds of accumulators that we support.

 See these [tests](../../tests/anonymous-credentials/credential.spec.ts) for examples of credential issuance, verification and (de)serialization.